awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 A Direct Connect gateway is a globally available resource\.
 You can create the Direct Connect gateway in any Region and access it from all other Regions\.
 You can set up Direct Connect to bypass a parent Availability Zone and connect directly to the internet or through Direct Connect points\-of\-presence\.
 For more information about AWS Local Zones, see [AWS Local Zones features](https://aws.amazon.com/about-aws/global-infrastructure/localzones/locations)\.

-Customers using Direct Connect with VPCs that currently bypass a parent Availability Zone will not be ale to migrate their Direct Connect connections or virtual interfaces\.
+Customers using Direct Connect with VPCs that currently bypass a parent Availability Zone will not be able to migrate their Direct Connect connections or virtual interfaces\.

 The following describe scenarios where you can use a Direct Connect gateway\.